ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 MIMI (More Instant Messaging Interoperability) Working Group is chartered to standardize an extensible interoperable messaging format for common features to be conveyed "inside" MLS application messages.
-Most of these features can reuse the semantics of previously-defined URIs, message headers, and media types.
-This document represents a solution to one part of the MIMI problem outline [@!I-D.mahy-mimi-problem-outline].

 This document assumes that MLS clients advertise media types they support and can determine what media types are required to join a